pipalacademy/pipal.in/templates/_courses/python-foundation-course.md

   This course assumes that the participants already have experience with some programming language.
 Prior exposure to Python is not required.

+prerequisites: |
-  **This is not an introduction to programming course.** Participants should already be familiar with the basic concepts of programming like variables, assignment, functions, loops, arrays etc.
+  *This is not an introduction to programming course.* Participants should already be familiar with the basic concepts of programming like variables, assignment, functions, loops, arrays etc.

 outline: |